MA-Barracas/insanely-fast-whisper-tutorial/readme.md

 ### **Step 5: Transcribing Audio with Insanely-Fast-Whisper**

-If time is a concern, we can use the insanely-fast-whisper library, which dramatically speeds up the transcription process.
-This tool is ideal when speed is prioritized over detailed control.
+Let's see what happens if we use the insanely-fast-whisper library, and check whether it's true that it speeds up the transcription process.
+Being the same model, I guess the improvement comes from having found the best parameters.

+We use the install instructions from the [ifw repo](https://github.com/Vaibhavs10/insanely-fast-whisper)

 ```python
 !pip install insanely-fast-whisper